Date of Current Revision: April 2014

 - Compost - Waxed cardboard, food scraps, wet paper products and other organic materials.

 - Wood - Trees and tree branches, all other types of scrap wood.
-Laminated Wood products are not recyclable.
+Laminated Wood products and any wood product that has been painted are not recyclable.

 This policy applies to all JMU employees and students.